Your son

 the me I was pretending to be.

-You could never understand what never existed.
+You could never understand what never was.

 I knew this.